Eva-kl/Eva-kl/README.md

 <div align="center">
 <h3> Hiiiiii </h3>

- <p> I'm Eva, backend dev testing the waters with fullstack</p>
+I'm Eva, backend dev testing the waters with fullstack>

- <p>Educated in network engineering, Windows Operating System Certified and daily driving linux. </p>
+ Educated in network engineering, Windows Operating System Certified and daily driving linux.
- <p> I like contributing to cool open source projects and sometimes building my own, usually for niche communities in need of some better tools  </p>
+I like contributing to cool open source projects and sometimes building my own, usually for niche communities in need of some better tools

 </div>